raveious/darksky-rtps/README.md

 # Data Sharing

-This application will publish DarkSky API data on the following topics, using the corresponding data types.
+This application will publish DarkSky API data on the following topics, using the corresponding data types in domain 42.

 Topic Name | Data Type
 :---:|:---: